No More System Image Backup?

 There are some good articles on this subject, so I will include the links rather than repeating it here.

 For Windows computers, two programs that are highly rated and popular are Macrium Reflect and AOMEI Backupper.
-What sets these apart from others are the features available even in the free versions, such as ability to create a bootable system image, ability to browse and extract individual files or folders from the image, ability to schedule automatic backups, and ability to encrypt a backup.
+What sets these apart from others are the features available even in the free versions, such as the ability to create a bootable system image, the ability to browse and extract individual files or folders from the image, the ability to schedule automatic backups, and the ability to encrypt a backup.
 Of these features, the ability to browse files and folders in the image is an absolute must in my opinion in order to have any confidence in the backup.
-Being able to create a bootable system image is a nice to have feature that provides an immediately available cloned backup drive with no lost time, but does require a drive dedicated for that purpose as it will delete any existing data on the backup drive.
+Being able to create a bootable system image is a nice-to-have feature that provides an immediately available cloned backup drive with no lost time, but does require a drive dedicated for that purpose as it will delete any existing data on the backup drive.

 https://www.howtogeek.com/howto/7363/macrium-reflect-is-a-free-and-easy-to-use-backup-utility/